SAP-samples/abap-exercises-codejam/exercises/ex3/README.md

 4. Click "Business Services", then choose "Service Consumption Model", then click "Next".
 <br>![](/exercises/ex3/images/03_01_0040.png)

-5. Give the name as "ZSCM_BANK_DETAILS_XXX" where XXX is your group number.
-Also, give a meaningful descriptio.
-Set the "Remote Consumption Mode" to 'OData', then click "Next".
+5. Give the name as "ZSCM_BANK_DETAILS_XXX" where XXX is your group number and give a meaningful description.
+Set the "Remote Consumption Mode" to OData, then click "Next".
 <br>![](/exercises/ex3/images/03_01_0050.png)

 6. Click the "Browse" button.